 Do British people want fewer international students in the UK?

-Overall, the answer to this question seems to be no. In a recent public poll conducted by Universities UK, 75% of those who expressed a view said they would like the number of international students in the UK to stay the same or increase.
+Overall, the answer to this question seems to be no. In a public poll conducted by Universities UK in October 2016, 75% of those who expressed a view said they would like the number of international students in the UK to stay the same or increase.
 In addition, only 24% of survey respondents said they view international students as immigrants, suggesting that students are not usually considered part of the ‘problem’ of high immigration levels.

 UK universities are certainly united in the aim of continuing to welcome students and researchers from around the world.
 More than 100 universities and other organizations have so far joined the #WeAreInternational campaign, which aims to ensure Brexit does not result in fewer international students and academics coming to the UK.